schoolofdevops/ultimate-cka-guide/04_deploy_php_app.md

 ```

-Enable th eabove repository by editing  /etc/yum.repos.d/remi.repo and updating the  following to [remi] block
+Enable the above repository by editing  **/etc/yum.repos.d/remi.repo** and updating the  following to [remi] block

 ```  enabled=1  ```